sfeir-open-source/sfeir-school-docker/docs/markdown/60-dockerfile/02-instruction.md

 ADD application.tar /opt
 ```

-* by defaut copied file are owned by root.
+* By defaut copied file are owned by root.
 You can specified the user/group too as long as they already exist

 ```dockerfile
 COPY --chown=<user>:<group> <src> <dest>